python/cpython/Doc/library/ssl.rst

 .. method:: SSLContext.load_cert_chain(certfile, keyfile=None, password=None)

    Load a private key and the corresponding certificate.
-The *certfile* string must be the path to a single file in PEM format containing the certificate as well as any number of CA certificates needed to establish the certificate's authenticity.
-The *keyfile* string, if present, must point to a file containing the private key in.
+The *certfile* string must be the path to a single file or a file object containing the certificate as well as any number of CA certificates needed to establish the certificate's authenticity, in the PEM format.
+The *keyfile* string, if present, must be the path to a file or a file object containing the private key in PEM format.
 Otherwise the private key will be taken from *certfile* as well.
-See the discussion of :ref:`ssl-certificates` for more information on how the certificate is stored in the *certfile*.
+See the discussion of :ref:`ssl-certificates` for more information on how the certificate is stored in *certfile*.

    The *password* argument may be a function to call to get the password for decrypting the private key.
 It will only be called if the private key is